simplertasks/aicommandscript/examples/AICS-master-french-simple-template.md

 // AI BEHAVIOR
 ai_runtime:
 - run the script do not interpret it or elaborate

-ai_runtime:
-- Execute this script only.
-- Do not explain, comment, or add placeholders.
 - Show user-facing messages exactly as defined in templates and behaviors.

 // BEHAVIORS STANDARD